Table of Contents

 Teacher candidates reflection on how is MTSS/RtI implemented in their schools and on progress monitoring.

 The school that I work at does have an RTI program in place.
 Students that are referred to Intervention will have their classroom teacher collect specific data to better assess the needs of the student.
 That data gets analyzed by a team that meets regularly as a target team.
 RTI is a way to move along a student to get focused attention on the specific skills that need attention.
 I have seen the first and second grade classes regularly do DIBELS reading testing.
-Since last spring*, our school has increased use for diagnostics and assessments of i-ready for grades 1-5, especially over remote learning. (schools closed due to COVID)
+Since last spring*, our school has increased the use of diagnostics and assessments of me-ready for grades 1-5, especially over remote learning. (schools closed due to COVID) Tracey O’Brien

 Monitoring Student Progress